"I never travel without my diary. One should always have something sensational to read in the train."

 is applied.
 They'll often have everything across a person's life in one book

 , whereas people who actually keep diaries know eventually you fill one book and have to start a new one (depending on how verbose you are being).
-Also characters will flip through a diary and it will be full to the end, despite the fact that most in-progress diaries could be at any state of completion.
+Also characters may flip through a diary and it will be full to the end, despite the fact that most in-progress diaries could be at any state of completion.
+When pages are left blank in a diary, the immediate assumption is that something has happened to the diarist; he wouldn't leave his book behind.

 See also Secret Diary